We work with a number of housing associations to help meet the need for affordable homes in the borough.

 These include council or housing association properties.
-Affordable homes for rent are made available through Kent Homechoice.
-Properties are available for social rent (a rent that is approximately 60% of the local market rent) or affordable rent (a rent which is up to 80% of the local market rent inclusive of service charges).
+Applications for affordable homes for rent are made available through Kent Homechoice.
+Properties are available for social rent or affordable rent.
+Social rent is approximately 60% of the local market rent.
+Affordable rent is up to 80% of the local market rent inclusive of service charges.

 Help to Buy

-Homes available via Help to Buy is a government initiative to enable social housing tenants, MOD and other first time buyers to buy a share of a home and get a first step on the housing ladder.
-For more information see our Help to Buy web page.
+Help to Buy is a government initiative to help people get onto the property ladder.
+The scheme enables social housing tenants, MOD and other first time buyers to buy a share of a home.
+For more information see our Help to Buy webpage.

 Low-cost home ownership

-These properties are sold at 70% of open market value where the remaining 30% is held in the ownership of the developer.
+These properties are sold at 70% of open market value.
+The property developer continues to own the remaining 30%.
 There is no rent payable on the un-owned share.
 There are a small number of properties occasionally available through re-sale.
-For further details please contact David Jeffrey on 01233 330687.
+For further details please contact Mark James on 01233 330687.

 Affordable rural local needs housing

 Affordable rural local needs housing is housing provided on land where the only type of development allowed is affordable local needs housing.
-These homes enable local people to remain in the village where they live or work and not be forced to move away because of high house prices and high rents.
+These homes enable local people to remain in the village where they live or work.
+This prevents them being forced to move away because of high house prices and high rents.

-Following widespread consultation, we have produced guidance for individuals and organisations involved in the provision of affordable rural local needs housing in rural locations.
-It explains how the scheme operates and helps to develop good practice.
+We have produced guidance for individuals and organisations involved in providing affordable rural local needs housing in rural locations.
+This follows widespread consultation, explains how the scheme operates and helps develop good practice.